qaware/qaware-blog-source/content/posts/creative_director_of_code.md

 # Coding Agents Have Crossed a Threshold

-At the end of November, Anthropic released the next update of their coding agents with Opus 4.5, and very clearly crossed a new threshold.
-This feels like something new.
-In short: this is no longer “pretty good.”
-This is a game changer.
+At the end of November, Anthropic shipped an update to their coding agent Claude Code with Opus 4.5 and the first thing I noticed wasn’t “it knows more.”
+It was that it works differently.
+For the first time, I had the feeling I wasn’t prompting a model, but collaborating with an agent that can actually carry a project forward on its own.

-Not in the sense of knowledge, that was already phenomenal before.
-But in the sense of the ability to act independently, make decisions, and solve problems together with me.
-The agent asks follow-up questions, writes plans, and executes them.
-It acts proactively and reactively and has the property of self-critique.
+Not autonomously in a hands-off, “set it and forget it” way, but autonomously in the collaborative sense: it can take initiative, make reasonable decisions, and solve problems with me.
+It asks follow-up questions, drafts a plan, executes it, and critiques its own output as it goes.

-It is hard to put this behavior into words if you have so far only chatted with models that practically do not need any agent capabilities.
-You have to experience it yourself.
-On your own problems.
-And over weeks.

 Every coding problem that I could define clearly enough and that fit within the agent’s context size, the chatbot could solve.
 And these were not simple tasks.
 It was not just about writing and testing code, but also about reverse engineering and [cracking encoding](https://github.com/s-macke/coding-agent-benchmark?tab=readme-ov-file#8-write-decode-for-an-unknown-encode-function) problems.
-The most impressive part was the active work inside a tight feedback loop.
-This no longer feels like “an AI,” but like a coworker.

 One example: the long-forgotten German computer game [“Weltendämmerung”](https://github.com/s-macke/weltendaemmerung) from 1990 existed only as an executable [binary file](https://github.com/s-macke/weltendaemmerung/blob/main/disassembly/archive/xxd.txt), meaning pure machine code.
-Claude Code with Opus 4.5 was able to disassemble the file, reverse engineer it, produce a specification of the game for me, and then [port the game](https://s-macke.github.io/weltendaemmerung/) to the web.
+Claude Code was able to disassemble the file, reverse engineer it, produce a specification of the game for me, and then [port the game](https://s-macke.github.io/weltendaemmerung/) to the web.
 In total, that was three days of work for me.
 Without the agent, I would have needed one to two months.

+It is hard to put this behavior into words if you have so far only chatted with models that practically do not need any agent capabilities.
+You have to experience it yourself.
+On your own problems.
+And over weeks.
 In the classic sense, I barely coded at all anymore.
 Instead, I guided, directed, had specifications written, and improved them iteratively.

 # The slow burn of recognition